jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 ----------------------------

 * Close all Map and Spectral Library Windows from the previous exercise.
-* To load the urban spectral library, click on the |viewlist_spectrumdock| icon to open a new Spectral Library Window and drag :file:`library_berlin.sli` from the Data Sources panel into SpectralLibrary #1.
+* To load the urban spectral library, click on the |viewlist_spectrumdock| icon to open a new Spectral Library Window and drag :file:`library_berlin.sli` from the :guilabel:`Data Sources` panel into SpectralLibrary #1.
 Get familiar with the representation of the spectral library and the attribute table.
 * To display a subset of spectra in a separate Library Window…

   * Select the spectra of interest by clicking on their corresponding row numbers (use :kbd:`Ctrl` or :kbd:`Shift` to select multiple rows).
 To select spectra with the same attributes, prior sorting of the attribute table by clicking on the corresponding column header is recommended.